July 1, 2025

 For your submission, most applications will need an artist statement, a treatment for your film, and a budget breakdown.
 Additionally, many applications ask for letters of recommendation.

-Give yourself 4-5 months time to research and prepare your film grant application packet for at least the first couple of go rounds.
+Give yourself four to five months to research and prepare your film grant application packet for at least the first couple of go rounds.
 This will give you time to properly prepare your materials, reach out to possible recommenders, and have everything submitted comfortably by the deadline.

 The good news is that once you have one film grant application packet completed for a project, you’ll have most of the foundation for other grant applications with your budget and artist statement.